FAQ's

 Am I a Candidate for ESWT?

-If you have received at least 6 months of conservative treatment for Plantar Fasciitis under a physicians care and your heel pain has not been resolved then ESWT is considered a therapeutic option for you.
+If you have had your condition for more than six months and have tried three of conservative treatment for Plantar Fasciitis under a physicians care and your heel pain has not been resolved then ESWT is considered a therapeutic option for you.
 Conservative treatments are considered; anti-inflammatory mediations, steroid injections, ice packs, stretching exercises, orthotic devices (shoe inserts), and physical therapy.

 What can I expect with ESWT?